University of Colorado Boulder: Program Council

 Established in 1953, Program Council is a student-run group that coordinates concerts and movies played on campus throughout the year.
 Program Council mainly focuses on organizing concerts around campus.
 Over the years, this group has brought such acts as The Rolling Stones, The Who, Dave Matthews Band, Pearl Jam, R.E.M., The Ramones, Henry Rollins, and many more to the University of Colorado.
-Concerts vary in size ranging from large-scale concerts to smaller local acts, some of which are free to attend.
-Besides concerts, Program Council also hosts a film series throughout the year which allows students to see soon-to-be-released movies as well as cult classics for free in one of the large lecture halls on campus.
+Concerts vary in size, ranging from large-scale concerts to smaller local acts, some of which are free to attend.
+Besides concerts, Program Council also hosts a film series throughout the year, which allows students to see soon-to-be-released movies as well as cult classics for free in one of the large lecture halls on campus.

 The Herd

 The Herd is one of the largest student alumni groups in the nation, with over 6,000 members.
-The Herd's main goal is increasing school spirit.
+The Herd's main goal is to increase school spirit.
 It encourages students to attend school activities such as sports games and club meetings.
 The Herd also sponsors discounted bus rides to the ski slopes, discounts around Boulder, and football pre-game parties.
 Sixteen student leaders run the group; the group is open to currently enrolled students.

 Volunteer Resource Center

-The Volunteer Resource Center is a student-funded organization aimed towards promoting volunteerism in the Boulder community.
+The Volunteer Resource Center is a student-funded organization aimed at promoting volunteerism in the Boulder community.
 They provide a database with volunteer opportunities of 250 organizations around campus and in the Boulder area.
 The CU Boulder campus was recently one of 3 U.S. Universities to receive the Presidential Award for Exemplary Student Community Service in 2008.
-The Volunteer Resource Center hosts or participates in special volunteer events and activities including Alternative Breaks, Better Boulder Better World, and The Buffalo Can Challenge.
-The Volunteer Resource Center is also a yearly Volunteer Internship Program which engages six selected students through an interview process to create events aimed at involving more freshmen in volunteering, effectively managing all logistics of the event, and implementing the events on campus.
+The Volunteer Resource Center hosts or participates in special volunteer events and activities, including Alternative Breaks, Better Boulder Better World, and The Buffalo Can Challenge.
+The Volunteer Resource Center is also a yearly Volunteer Internship Program, which engages six selected students through an interview process to create events aimed at involving more freshmen in volunteering, effectively managing all logistics of the event, and implementing the events on campus.

 Greek life

 The Panhellenic sorority community consists of roughly a dozen chapters.
 The men's fraternities at the University of Colorado are not officially affiliated with the school; however, they are still a presence on campus.
 About 13% of the undergraduate student body participates in Greek life.
 The Multicultural Greek Council acts as a liaison between the member organizations and university administration.

-The death of Chi Psi pledge Gordie Bailey from alcohol poisoning during hazing in 2004 caused Boulder fraternities to re-organize and sever legal affiliation to the university.
+The death of Chi Psi pledge Gordie Bailey from alcohol poisoning during hazing in 2004 caused Boulder fraternities to reorganize and sever legal affiliation to the university.
 Students gathered for a candlelight vigil for the deceased football player on the Boulder campus on September 20, 2004.